New Faculty Retreat FAQ

 Is the New Faculty Retreat required for faculty?

 No. This experience is invitational and voluntary.
-Although we hope you will accept our invitation, participation is not an obligation of your employment at Pepperdine.
+Although we hope you will accept our invitation, participation is not an obligation of your employment or tenure at Pepperdine.

 What if I have mobility issues or dietary restrictions?

+We make every effort to accommodate everyone on the retreat.
 Please be aware that the trip involves an extensive amount of walking on various urban and rural surfaces and other countries do not have the same laws as the United States regarding disability access.
-We understand that there may be some who will not be able to participate because of this or due to medical conditions, however we will do our best to accommodate everyone.
+We understand that there may be some who will not be able to participate because of this or due to medical conditions, however we strive to accommodate everyone.

 We will also do our best to accommodate any dietary restrictions.
 Food restrictions are often more difficult to accommodate outside of the United States, so we cannot guarantee that all diets can be accommodated at each dining location.
 There is a kitchen at the Pepperdine facility and extra food can be brought on the trip or purchased at local grocery stores if needed.